-Nonetheless, it happens, and sometimes for a plethora of reasons, some common while others aren’t so common.
+- Nonetheless, it happens, and sometimes for a plethora of reasons, some common while others aren’t so common.

 - Continue reading this article to find out what the most common reasons are for an attorney’s termination from their law firm.

 While the nuances of a lawyer, particularly a lawyer hired on by a BigLaw firm, might be much different from any other profession, those nuances are still very present in the legal profession

 The thing is those nuances, whether as a doctor, contractor, or lawyer speak to the person’s character and their “care” for the job.
 With lawyers, the nuances are almost always law firm-related, which in the end can determine whether that lawyer continues on with the firm or is fired from the firm.